 A negative review is a chance for a constructive dialogue, for learning, and for making your app a better product.
 In the best case, this dialogue encourages users to re-review your app and improve their rating.

 You can make the process of responding to reviews much easier if you categorize them first.
-Most feedback fits into one of three categories.
+Most reviews fits into one of three categories.

 Complaints about Specific Issues

-Often, negative feedback addresses a specific event that caused a negative experience for the reviewer, for instance:
+Often, negative reviews addresses a specific event that caused a negative experience for the reviewer, for instance: